bekk/bekk-christmas/post/kotlin/wip-some-fancy-title-with-the-word-reified-in-it.md

 }
 ```

-The *inline* modifier keyword tells the Kotlin compiler that we want to perform [inline expansion](https://en.wikipedia.org/wiki/Inline_expansion) of the function at the callsite.
+The *inline* modifier keyword tells the Kotlin compiler that we want to perform [inline expansion](https://en.wikipedia.org/wiki/Inline_expansion) of the function at the call-site.
 We will not go into the details of inlining (*), but it has some interesting implications which Kotlin can take advantage of to get around type erasure.
 Essentially what happens is that the content of the declared function body is duplicated and included wherever we're invoking the function.

-Since we have information about the generic type parameter at the call site, maybe there is some way to carry over this information to runtime?
+Since we have information about the actual type of the type parameter at the call-site, maybe there is some way to carry over this information to runtime?
 This is what the *reified* modifier keyword instructs the compiler to do.
-Let's invoke our updated function and take another look at the decompiled byte code:
+Let's take another look at the decompiled byte code of our updated function:

 ```kotlin
     // Function declaration